This Tower of Hanoi game puts your brain to the test. This is the classic puzzle Tower Of Hanoi with a retro Logical Theatre theme.

 If the number of starting disks is odd, move the smallest piece all the way to the far right pole (Pole C) on the first turn.
 Then move it one pole to the left each time, jumping to Pole C after Pole A. Repeating this process until the game is solved.

-The video shows the pattern for a 3 disk (odd number of disks) game.
-But this solution works perfectly for any number of disks.
+This solution works perfectly for any number of disks.
 Give it a try with 4 or 5 disks, and you'll be impressed how fast you can solve the Tower of Hanoi puzzle.

 As you can see, there's not much to this trick.
 Practice several times using the Tower of Hanoi flash game above, and you should be able to remember this spoiler easily.

 You never know when it might come in handy.
 During an episode of the TV show Survivor that aired in September 2011, the two teams were challenged to see who could solve the Tower of Hanoi game fastest.

 Both Survivor contestants struggled a bit to figure it out.
 Had just one of the two players known this easy spoiler pattern in advance, he would have looked like a genius by solving the puzzle in no time flat.